Get your closets organized this year by building this simple DIY closet organizer with drawers.

 - Place your shelf on top of the 1×3 boards, press it all the way to the back wall.
 Secure the shelf with construction adhesive on top of the 1x3s or by screwing wood screws through the top of the shelf into the 1x3s.

 You might already know I am a sucker for building cabinets.
 You can search cabinets on this website for lots of information.

 I love building cabinets because they are so useful.
-From kitchens, to baths, to closets and so much more!
+From kitchens, to baths, to closets, to custom bookcases and so much more!

 But they are also easy to build.
 Cabinets are a bunch of 90 degree corners.
 When you join those corners with Kreg pocket holes, they are quick to assemble and you have a super strong cabinet.